vijaythotadappa/smart-test-data-creator/INNOVATION_DAY_PRESENTATION.md

 ### 🤔 **Anticipated Questions**

-**Q: How does this scale to more than 2 passengers?**
+**Q: How does this scale to different types of test scenarios beyond simple entities?**
-A: The architecture supports dynamic expansion.
-We can easily add Passenger3, Passenger4, etc. with minimal code changes.
+A: The architecture supports unlimited entity types and relationships.
+We can easily add any schema structure with minimal configuration changes.

-**Q: What about security concerns with AI processing personal data?**
+**Q: What about security concerns with AI processing sensitive test data?**
 A: All data is encrypted in transit and at rest.
 AI processing happens in secure Azure environment with full audit trails.
+Test data is synthetic and contains no real PII.

-**Q: Integration complexity with existing PSS systems?**
+**Q: Integration complexity with existing testing frameworks?**
-A: Minimal impact - we use existing Terminal API endpoints.
-No PSS system changes required.
+A: Minimal impact - we provide standard APIs and can output data in any required format.
+No changes to existing test frameworks required.

-**Q: Performance impact during peak booking periods?**
+**Q: Performance impact during large test data generation?**
 A: Azure Logic Apps auto-scale.
-We've tested up to 100 concurrent bookings with consistent sub-3-second response times.
+We've tested generation of 1000+ entity test datasets with consistent sub-3-second response times.

-**Q: Return on investment timeline?**
+**Q: Return on investment timeline for testing teams?**
-A: Break-even expected in 6 months through efficiency gains and reduced support costs.
+A: Break-even expected in 4 months through testing efficiency gains and reduced manual test data preparation time.

 ### 📞 **Contact Information**
 - **Project Lead**: Vijay Thotadappa